 For my future research I am interested in exploring the differences between place-based constraints and individual characteristics for labor force participation.
 One area of interest is to examine incentives for different types migration.
 For example, how trips are different for women and what does that mean for their labor market and non-labor market outcomes.
-Another area of research interest is whether these heterogeneous effects come from differences on migration incentives or location resources, in particular due to the rural-urban divide in developing countries.
+Another area of research interest is whether care-based policies affect labor market participation for individuals including location restrictions and time availability.

 Childhood Migration Effects on Fertility, Evidence from the Mexican Family Life Survey

-This study directly tests for the effect of migration on risk preferences.
+This study directly tests the effect of migration on risk preferences.
 We know migrants have different risk tolerance; but, is this pre-existing or formed by experience?
 How malleable are risk preferences?
 I analyze changes in risk preferences from migration by comparing measurements of risk for migrants and non-migrants at two different points in time.
 Migration reduces the difference in risk preferences between migrants and non-migrants.
-In other words, the level of risk aversion between the two groups converge, after controlling for the tolerance for risk of migrants, and increase in risk aversion as individuals get older.
-The paper provides theoretical background on the relationship between utility and incentives for migration, but it refrains from making assumptions about utility functions.
+In other words, the level of risk aversion between the two groups converges, after controlling for the tolerance for risk of migrants, and the increase in risk aversion as individuals get older.
+The paper provides a theoretical background on the relationship between utility and incentives for migration but refrains from making assumptions about utility functions.
 The identification strategy focuses on a reduced form analysis including three statistical models, and the exploitation of the survey’s panel structure and representative design.
 To account for reverse causality, I use migration networks as an instrumental variable (IV) for migration.
 The panel structure allows me to test for changes in the variable of interest; similar to a difference in differences approach.
 IV helps identify causality.
 Results are suggestive that migration affects patterns of the evolution of risk preferences.

 Assessing Intergenerational Transmission of Education for Immigrants in the United States

 Are immigrants achieving higher education levels than their parents?
 Are their children moving up in the intergenerational race to the top?
 And how does it differ across regions in the United States?
 Using the New Immigration Survey (NIS) data, this paper analyzes how educational outcomes of individuals compare to their immigrant parents.
 The underlying presumption is that if a person achieves higher education than his/her parents, then s/he “moved up”.
 Furthermore, this may not be the case for immigrants.
-The contribution of this paper lies in using legal immigrants as the focus population.
-Additionally, it characterizes intergenerational mobility through three generations, and compares such mobility across 14 regions of the United States.
+The contribution of this paper lies in using legal immigrants as the focus population, it characterizes intergenerational mobility through three generations, and compares such mobility across regions of the United States.
 Results show that an additional year of education of the parent is associated with children having 0.3 to 0.4 years of education higher than the average.
 This is compelling evidence to say that children of immigrants have higher education than their parents, hence “moving up”.